Yves Klein

-Yves Klein (/fr/; 28 April 1928 – 6 June 1962) was a French artist and an important figure in post-war European art.
+Yves Klein (/fr/; 28 April 1928 – 6 June 1962) was a French artist and an important figure in postwar European art.
 He was a leading member of the French artistic movement of Nouveau réalisme, founded in 1960 by art critic Pierre Restany.
 Klein was a pioneer in the development of performance art, and is seen as an inspiration to and as a forerunner of minimal art, as well as pop art.
 He developed and used International Klein Blue.

 Biography

 Klein was born in Nice, in the Alpes-Maritimes department of France.
 His parents, Fred Klein and Marie Raymond, were both painters.
 His father painted in a loose post-impressionist style, while his mother was a leading figure in Art informel, and held regular soirées with other leading practitioners of this Parisian abstract movement.
 Klein received no formal training in art, but his parents exposed him to different styles.
 His father was a figurative style painter, while his mother had an interest in abstract expressionism.

 From 1942 to 1946, Klein studied at the École Nationale de la Marine Marchande and the École Nationale des Langues Orientales.
 At this time, he became friends with Arman (Armand Fernandez) and Claude Pascal and started to paint.
 At the age of nineteen, Klein and his friends lay on a beach in the south of France, and divided the world between themselves; Arman chose the earth, Pascal, words, while Klein chose the ethereal space surrounding the planet, which he then proceeded to sign:

 With this famous symbolic gesture of signing the sky, Klein had foreseen, as in a reverie, the thrust of his art from that time onwards—a quest to reach the far side of the infinite.

 In early 1948, Klein was exposed to Max Heindel's 1909 text The Rosicrucian Cosmo-Conception and pursued a membership with an American society dedicated to Rosicrucianism.